emissary-ingress/emissary/docs/reference/shadowing.md

 ### Shadow traffic weighting

-It is possible shadowing only a portion of the traffic specifying the `weight` in the mapping.
+It is possible to shadow a portion of the traffic by specifying the `weight` in the mapping.
 Eg.

 ```yaml
   getambassador.io/config: |